lior9005/Word-counter-hadoop/README.txt

                 P = K_3 * N_3 / C_2 + (1 - K_3) * K_2 * N_2 / C_1 + (1 - K_3) * (1 - K_2) * N_1 / C_0

         **Output**:
-            A triplet (key) with its calculated probability (value).
+            -A triplet (key) with its calculated probability (value).

 ---

 ### Step 4: Sorter
     **Purpose**:
-        To sort the triplets by their probabilities.
+        -To sort the triplets by their first two words and then by the probability.

     **Mapper Phase**:
         - Converts the key and value together into a 'fourthKey' object, allowing shuffle & sort according to lexicographical order and probability